simply-aryan/GitPractice/README.md

-I want ot get started with git.
+I want to get started with git.